SkittlePox/Direct-Compositional-Parser/README.md

 ### The Code

-The `LexicalStructures` package is one of the most significant package, definitely take a look.
-The two most important files in this package are `LexicalEntry.py` and `Semantics.py`
+The `LexicalStructures` package is one of the most significant packages, definitely take a look.
+The two most important files in this package are `LexicalEntry.py` and `Semantics.py`.

 The `Grammar` package is also significant, it houses the grammar rules and the `Grammar` object.